Hundreds of migrating songbirds crash into NYC skyscrapers

 NYC Audubon wants the owners of the World Trade Center towers and other buildings to help reduce the number of bird strikes by dimming the lights at night and by treating glass to make it more visible to birds.

-“Make it so that they can see it and recognize that it’s a solid barrier that they cannot fly through,” Collins said.
+“Make it so that they can see it and recognize that it’s a solid barrier that they cannot fly through,” Parkins said.

 Jordan Barowitz, a spokesperson for the Durst Organization, co-developer of One World Trade Center, said in an email, “The first 200 feet of One WTC are encased in glass fins that are non-reflective.
 This design was chosen because it greatly reduces bird strikes which mostly occur below 200 feet and are frequently caused by reflective glass.”

-Note: This story has been corrected to attribute the quote “Make it so that they can see it and recognize that it’s a solid barrier that they cannot fly through” to Parkins, not Collins.